National Care Service: Background and history

-England and Wales
+2010 England proposal and repeal

 A "National Care Service" was first proposed in the later stages of Prime Minister Gordon Brown's Labour government.
-The Department of Health under Andy Burnham released its green paper Shaping the Future of Care Together in July 2009, which proposed a new National Care Service "on par with the NHS".
+The Department of Health under Andy Burnham released its green paper Shaping the Future of Care Together in July 2009, which proposed a new National Care Service in England "on par with the NHS".
 This was followed by a public consultation in September called the "Big Care Debate", which was promoted by Brown as a "crucial national debate".
-The consultation found a public desire for social care reform and explored different ways to introduce the NCS.
+The consultation found a public desire for social care reform and explored different ways to introduce the NCS in England.
 The government decided to introduce the NCS gradually and in different stages, with the first stage beginning with the Personal Care at Home Act 2010.
-This Act legally extended to England and Wales.

 The Act was passed by parliament in April 2010, with the NCS being launched a month earlier by Health Secretary Andy Burnham, giving all elderly and disabled people free social care.
 The second stage was planned to begin from 2014 and would extend free social care to people who were in residential care for more than two years.
 A third and final stage would fully introduce the NCS, giving all adults free social care after 2015.
 However, the Labour government lost the May 2010 general election and the Conservative–Liberal Democrat coalition came to power.
 The coalition abandoned the NCS and the Personal Care at Home Act 2010 was later repealed.